Updated: 2025/Nov/16

 If 1, require user presence during authentication.
 If 0, do not

 request user presence during authentication.
-Otherwise, fallback to
+If omitted, fallback

 userverification=int